 Yet, just as science can be cherry-picked to further lobbying goals, so too can public movements and protests be picked up and put down as it suits the industry and policymakers.
 Multi-faceted farmers protests have been used as the justification to derail multiple Green Deal policies - even as other public movements, such as the 1.4 million EU citizens who demanded legislation to put an end to caged animals, are ignored.
-Promises to introduce animal welfare regulation were broken, thanks to effective agri-industry lobbying to derail it (see Table 3.1).
-Of At the time of writing, European elections are looming, and the far right are gaining support across many contexts in Europe, aligning themselves with farmers and aiming to appear as protectors of 'rural life'.
-Some have suggested that policymakers 'fearful of a rightward lurch' are providing even more concessions to the sector.
-On climate change is a priority, Of the scenes in Brussels of had been undertaken by oil and gas executives instead of agriculture, the response from the public and politicians might have been very different.
+Promises to introduce animal welfare regulation were broken, thanks to effective agri-industry lobbying to derail it (see Table 3.1).906 At the time of writing, European elections are looming, and the far right are gaining support across many contexts in Europe, aligning themselves with farmers and aiming to appear as protectors of 'rural life'.
+Some have suggested that policymakers 'fearful of a rightward lurch' are providing even more concessions to the sector.907 In a political context where over half of voters in Europe think action on climate change is a priority,908 if the scenes in Brussels909 had been undertaken by oil and gas executives instead of agriculture, the response from the public and politicians might have been very different.